top of page

 Prior musical training, voice lessons, music classes, or any musical background is not required for children and teenagers to become involved in the Chorus of Westerly.
 It is our task and joy to teach your child!

-Depending on age and musical experience, children are placed into one of levels within the Children's Program:
+Depending on age and musical experience, children are placed into one of three levels within the Children's Program:

 Level 1:

-Training
+Training Choristers

 Level 2:

-Junior
+Junior Choristers

-Level 3:
+Level 3-I:

-Full
+Full Choristers

 This level includes children who have passed an audition and/or have been singing with the ensemble for a period of time sufficient to the music director's assessment, or new children who come into the program with very strong singing ability and musical skills.
 Full Choristers commit to an extra hour of rehearsal time with Andrew Howell each week.
 Full Choristers sing with the adult singers on every performance in the symphonic season and are members (musically) of equal rank.
-Teen Tenors and basses sing with the adult singers on Tuesday evenings.

 Musicianship Curriculum

+Musicianship is the term used to describe musical skills - and is a huge part of what we work to develop in our singers through our children's program.
 Special musicianship instruction is embedded in the rehearsal schedules of all levels of choristers during the academic year (and throughout camp week).
 The children at the various levels are instructed differently, but the fundamental goal remains the same.

 Young children learn through play and demonstrate music understanding through moving, singing, and when ready, reading and manipulating (e.g., writing, reordering, categorizing) iconic representations of sound.
 Children develop their musicianship through a continued “ear” and “voice” approach—aural/oral.
 Music understanding progresses from active listening, moving, and singing to reading and writing symbolic representations of sound including standard notation, tonic solfage, and Curwen hand signs.
 Adult learners require a specialized approach, whereby musicianship skills are approached abstractly (using symbolic and theoretical resources) and concretely (using sound to sight processes).
 Materials used for teaching musicianship are drawn from folk and composed music.